 - Zinc: key role in tissue growth and healing.
 Sources: red meat, fish, milk products, chicken and eggs

 - Iron: provides oxygen to the site of the wound to assist healing.
 Sources: red meat, offal, fish, eggs, dark green leafy vegetables, dried fruit, nuts and yeast extracts (e.g. Vegemite)

 - Vitamin C: important for forming new blood vessels, immune health and absorption of iron.
 Sources: fruit and vegetables (particularly oranges, tomatoes and leafy vegetables)

 Arginine is another essential nutrient during wound healing.
 Arginine is a protein that has been shown to be important in several pathways involved in wound healing.
-Arginine supplements may be beneficial for residents with a stage two or above pressure injury.
-Residents who require nutrition support for wound healing or with pressure injuries should be referred for the dietitian for a thorough nutrition assessment to determine whether oral nutritional supplements are required.
+Arginine supplements may be beneficial for consumers with a stage two or above pressure injury.

-For more information regarding nutrition and wound healing or to discuss individual resident needs, please speak with your visiting dietitian from the Eat Well Nutrition team.
+For more information regarding nutrition and wound healing or to discuss individual consumer needs, please speak with your visiting dietitian from the Eat Well Nutrition Service team.